Chirojeugd-Vlaanderen/relationshipsearch/README.md

 If you want to use this extension, you need to install [queryapitools](https://www.civicrm.org/extensions/queryapitools) as well.

+## Compatibility warning!

+In CiviCRM 4.7.13 or CiviCRM 4.7.14, something changed in the CiviCRM API, which broke version 0.1-alpha1 of the queryapitools extensions.
+This version of relationshipsearch works with queryapitools 1.0-alpha1, and it shoud therefore work with CiviCRM 4.7.15 and (hopefully) later.

 ## example

     $result = civicrm_api3('ActiveRelationship', 'get', array(